To support small businesses through this uncertain time, we're offering UNLIMITED SEATS at just $99/month. Learn more

 Marketing automations are creations users make to trigger certain actions to occur.
 Ideas of common instances include:

-Gist’s marketing automations (very soon to be visual workflows) allow for other, more complicated functions as well.
+Gist’s marketing automations and visual workflows allow for other, more complicated functions as well.

 Olark has some intuitive things for it’s chat, but it doesn’t offer any automations.